This section talks about how to push (i.e., send) changes to another repository.

 Autoload Putty Key

-You can find more information about PuTTY and using ssh-keys at Appendix F, Tips and tricks for SSH/PuTTY.
+You can find more information about PuTTY and using SSH keys at Appendix F, Tips and tricks for SSH/PuTTY.
+There is also explained how you can use several accounts at the same time for a remote.

-Set upstream/track remote branch After a successful push, the tracking relationship will be set between the pushed local branch and its remote tracking branch.
+Set upstream/track remote branch: After a successful push, the tracking relationship will be set between the pushed local branch and its remote tracking branch.
+This will select the remote branch automatically for pulling/pushing and merging.

 Always push to the selected remote archive for this local branch